DocsWebApps/application-support-dashboard/README.md

 The dashboard works on the principle that a Risk can lead to a Problem, and a Problem can then lead to an Incident on your system.

-For a description of Risks, Problems and Incidents please read the following blog posts:
+For a description of Risks, Problems and Incidents, and the relationships between them, please read the following blog posts:

 [Risks, Problems and Incidents](http://www.docswebapps.com/#/blog/9).